Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## Ideas/Reminders for later
-ReSTIR, ReGIR, Find an alternative to atlas's, Reduce memory consumption, work on adding back in Mitsuba scene support, work on improving voxel performance
+ReSTIR, ReGIR, Find an alternative to atlas's, Reduce memory consumption, work on adding back in Mitsuba scene support